-- 1. I know that my child will be provided with internet access and will use a range of IT systems to access the curriculum and be prepared for modern life while at Huntingdon Academy. - 2.
-I am aware that pupils' use of mobile technology and devices, such as mobile phones, is not permitted at Huntingdon Academy. - 3.
-I am aware that any internet and technology use using Huntingdon Academy equipment may be monitored for safety and security reasons, to safeguard both my child and the Academy systems.
+- 1. I know that my child will be provided with internet access and will use a range of IT systems to access the curriculum and be prepared for modern life while at HUNTINGDON Academy. - 2.
+I am aware that pupils' use of mobile technology and devices, such as mobile phones, is not permitted at HUNTINGDON Academy and they will be held by the class teacher until the end of the day.. - 3.
+I am aware that any internet and technology use using HUNTINGDON Academy equipment may be monitored for safety and security reasons, to safeguard both my child and the Academy systems.
 This monitoring will take place in accordance with data protection (including GDPR) and human rights legislation. - 4.
 I understand that the Academy will take every reasonable precaution, including monitoring and filtering systems, to ensure that pupils are safe when they use the Academy internet and systems.
-I understand that Huntingdon Academy cannot ultimately be held responsible for the nature and content of materials accessed on the internet and using mobile technologies. - 5.
-I am aware that my child will receive online safety education to help them understand the importance of safe use of technology and the internet, both in and out of Huntingdon Academy. - 6.
-I have read and discussed this Huntingdon Academy Pupil AUA with my child. - 7.
-I will support Huntingdon Academy's Safeguarding policies and will ensure that I appropriately monitor my child's use of the internet outside of the Academy and discuss online safety with them when they access technology at home. - 8.
-I know I can seek support from the Academy about online safety, such as via the Huntingdon Academy website, to help keep my child safe online at home. - 9.
+I understand that HUNTINGDON Academy cannot ultimately be held responsible for the nature and content of materials accessed on the internet and using mobile technologies. - 5.
+I am aware that my child will receive online safety education to help them understand the importance of safe use of technology and the internet, both in and out of HUNTINGDON Academy. - 6.
+I have read and discussed this HUNTINGDON Academy Pupil AUA with my child. - 7.
+I will support HUNTINGDON Academy's Safeguarding policies and will ensure that I appropriately monitor my child's use of the internet outside of the Academy and discuss online safety with them when they access technology at home. - 8.
+I know I can seek support from the Academy about online safety, such as via the HUNTINGDON Academy website, to help keep my child safe online at home. - 9.
 I will support the Academy approach to online safety.
 I will role model safe and positive online behaviour for my child by sharing images, text and video online responsibly. - 10.
 I, together with my child, will not deliberately upload or add any images, video, sounds or text that could upset, threaten the safety of or offend any member of the Academy community. - 11.
 I understand that a partnership approach to online safety is required.
-If Huntingdon Academy has any concerns about either my or my child's behaviour or safety online, then I will be contacted. - 12.
-I understand that if I or my child do not abide by Huntingdon Academy AUA, appropriate action will be taken.
+If HUNTINGDON Academy has any concerns about either my or my child's behaviour or safety online, then I will be contacted. - 12.
+I understand that if I or my child do not abide by HUNTINGDON Academy AUA, appropriate action will be taken.
 This could include sanctions being applied in line with the Academy policies and if a criminal offence has been committed, the police being contacted. - 13.
-I know that I can speak to the Designated Safeguarding Lead (Louise Yarnell), my child's teacher or the Headteacher if I have any concerns about online safety.
+I know that I can speak to the Designated Safeguarding Lead Louise Yarnell, my child's teacher or the Headteacher if I have any concerns about online safety.

-I have read, understood and agree to comply w Parent/Carer Acceptable Use Agreement. ith this Huntingdon Academy
+I have read, understood and agree to comply with this HUNTINGDON Academy Parent/Carer Acceptable Use Agreement.

-Child's Name Class
+Child's Name s

 Parent's/Carer's Name

 Parent's/Carer's Signature Date